nodeschool/madrid/firstencounter.md

 ### Amenities

+The organization lent us extension cords and multiple socket adaptors, much needed in a room full of hungry laptops.

 ### Activities

 When people had arrived and calmed down a bit, we explained what we had come to do: